Hello + Q&A

 How did you build up your following/what is the best strategy to use when social media marketing?

 - Produce good quality content – this should be your primary focus, always.

 - Engage within your niche – Engagement is huge.
 Coupled with quality content, engagement is the number one way to grow your account fast.
 Engage with other accounts within your niche through valuable and meaningful comments (do not copy and paste!), likes and follows.
-But, don’t be spammy – Instagram will not hesitate to give you a warning and even a ban if you make too many actions within a short period of time.
+But, don’t be spammy – Instagram is quick to give warnings to spammy activity, and you could even get banned for making too many actions within a short period of time.